UniFi NAS Buyer's Guide 2026: The Best UNAS for Small Business

 UNAS 2: Entry-Level Desktop Storage ($199)

 The UNAS 2 is UniFi's entry-level desktop NAS at $199.
-PoE++ powering means it can be installed near camera clusters or in remote locations without a separate power run — a practical advantage for distributed edge recording deployments.
+PoE++ powering means it can be installed near camera clusters or in remote locations without a separate power run — a practical advantage for distributed archiving destinations and edge file-storage deployments.

 Technical Specifications